innovara/autoreply/README.md

 autoreply.py could be easily adapted to do other things with the original email, instead of just passing it on, like extracting information or storing attachments.

-The following sections provide a detailed step-by-step guide on how to set up autoreply.py and Postfix.
+The following sections provide a detailed step-by-step guide on how to set up autoreply.py and Postfix to send auto-replies.

 ## Background

 One of our clients had a complex email infrastructure and they wanted a script that would trigger auto-replies when emails sent to some specific addresses entered one of their MTAs.
-Normally, these would have been configured in the MDA/mailboxes instead.
+Normally, these would have been configured at an MDA/mailbox level.

 The MTA in question was Postfix.
 It would relay all emails and they could make configuration changes to this server safely.

 After some consideration, it was deemed viable to use an after-queue content filter in Postfix to achieve this.

-As the email addresses that they would need to auto reply would change over time, as well as the subjects and wording of the email, we decided to use a JSON file to store that information which could be edited without having to change the script.
+As the email addresses that would need to auto-reply would change over time, as well as the subjects and wording of the auto-reply emails, we decided to use a JSON file to store that information which could be changed without having to edit the script.

 ## System configuration